Naphtali-cpu/Merchant-Inventory/README.md

 Naphtali Makori
 ## App under construction!!!
 ## Description

-This is an application that allows users to search for places to go have fun, take a walk or anything that satisfies them since it is hard to find places or trails to go to and be satisfied.
+This is an inventory for the Merchant side.

 ## Demo